You will find that the unique Southern African country of Namibia has many vacation options to offer even the most seasoned travelers.

 |Currency||Namibian Dollar (NAD)|

-The top travel destinations in Namibia include Sossusvlei, a unique desert landscape in the southwestern part of the country, as well as the Etosha National Park in the far north.
+Namibia's top destinations include Sossusvlei, a unique desert landscape in the southwestern part of the country, as well as the Etosha National Park in the far north.
 Both of these destinations offer endless horizons and a sense of spiritual bliss.